julianliu17/2020-NBA-Playoff-Predictions/README.md

 __Neural Network__ - Systematically tested out different layers and nodes, found the best combination was 17/8/1 with a dropout layer (0.5) in between each layer.
 Implemented early stopping to prevent overfitting.
 ![dlccode](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/dlc_code.JPG "dlc code")![dlcloss](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/dlc_loss.JPG "dlc loss")
 ### Predicting the winner of the 2020 Playoffs
-This was a linear regression problem, and I decided to adopt the following models: Linear Regression (OLS), Lasso Regression and ANN.
+This was a linear regression problem and I decided to adopt the following models: Linear Regression (OLS), Lasso Regression and ANN.
 This time the features included W/L%.
 Again, I first split the data into train and validation sets with a test size of 30%.
 I did not scale my X values because I found that it was not needed and doing so caused an error.

 __Ordinary Least Squares (OLS)__ - When I started off with the OLS linear regression model, I realised that I should remove all the data which didn't make the playoffs, as including it gave me a large MAE at playoff wins = 0.
 The resulting plot still wasn't a straight a line I'd hoped for.
-I tried removing wekaly correlated features but that did not help so I decided to keep those weakly correlated features in the model.
+I tried removing weakly correlated features but that did not help so I decided to keep those in the model.

 __Lasso Regression__ - The Lasso Regression performed marginally better than the OLS model, RMSE = 4.34 compared to RMSE = 4.36

 __Neural Network__ - Systematically tested out different layers and nodes, found the best combination was 18/18/18/1 with a dropout layer (0.5) before the output layer.
 Implemented early stopping to prevent overfitting.
 The ANN model was the only model that predicted positive playoff wins for all teams that actually made the 2020 playoffs.
 ![dlcode](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/dl_code.JPG "dl code")![dlloss](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/dl_loss.JPG "dl loss")

-When a team wins the playoffs they have to have won 16 games, but none of our models predicted 16 games.
-So I decided to use the playoff wins predicted by the models to calculate the win probability predicted by the model by dividing playoff wins by 16 (there's most definitely a better way to do this, but this is what I chose to go with).
-There were also negative playoff wins predicted by the models so I just set them all to 0.
+When a team wins the playoffs they have to win 16 games, but none of our models predicted 16 games.
+So I decided to use the playoff wins predicted by the models to calculate the win probability by dividing playoff wins by 16 (there's probably a better way to do this, but this is what I chose to go with).
+There were also negative playoff wins predicted by the models so I set them all to 0.

 Our final predictions for the 2020 NBA Playoffs by the ANN model is shown below: